 All students can use centralized IT services.
 However, if you are a graduate student, please also check with your school's IT department about school specific services.

 ID & Email

-With your NetID, you can access your DukeMail account using any email client (such as Apple Mail and Microsoft Outlook), from most mobile devices, or via the web at mail.duke.edu.
+With your NetID, you can access your email account using any email client (Microsoft Outlook), from most mobile devices, or via the web at mail.duke.edu.
 Foward your email or manage settings at Self Service.
 View a very short, easy video about setting up email on your iPhone or Android.

 Network & Security

 Students will need to choose a computer.
-Computers tailored to the Duke environment are available through Duke Computer Care Coverage.
+Computers tailored to the Duke environment are available through the Duke Technology Center.
 If you want to bring a computer from home, OIT provides a list of recommended computer specifications.

 Get the DukeMobile app to help navigate services.
 Duke provides wireless access to all Apple and Android mobile devices.

 Students print with ePrint.
 Each semester students receive an allocation for free black and white and low-cost color laser printing at dozens of locations across campus.
 Make sure to install the ePrint client before classes start.
 You may also use the Pharos app for ePrint mobile.
 Staff and faculty will typically use departmental printers.